-Though most students will begin applying for scholarships in high school, even college students can apply for scholarships!
-In fact, an estimated 25% of college students receive money from scholarships or grants.
+An estimated 25% of college students receive money from scholarships or grants.
 Whether you’re a freshman in college, about to graduate, or already in graduate school, any current college student can apply for scholarships.

 Many scholarships fall into one of three categories regarding availability.
-First, there are scholarships that are only available to high school students (regardless of whether they are high school seniors or not).
+First, there are scholarships that are only available to high school students (regardless of whether they are high school seniors or younger).
 Second, there are scholarships only available to college students, and lastly, there are scholarships that are available to students of any grade level.

 How to find scholarships in college

 The scholarship search can be daunting at first, but there are many tools students can make use of to help them find scholarships.
 Online platforms like Bold.org allow students to easily filter through hundreds of aid opportunities, making the scholarship search much more convenient.
-Searching by major or grade level can greatly help students find scholarships that are right for them.
+Searching by major or grade/education level can greatly help students find scholarships that are right for them.

 Financial aid advisors at your school can greatly help with your search for scholarships as individual universities often have connections to opportunities that are not open to the general public.
 As a result, applying for exclusive financial aid programs through your university may decrease your competition and help you win money.